geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 ```
 House Prep
 ```
 The day before our open house showing *(when your real estate agent kicks you out of your own house so they can do their job)*, we were exhausted.
+The last few weeks had been a continuous cycle of:
+- work as much as possible during the day while the kids (ages 5 and 2) were awake
+- work even more into the wee hours after putting them to bed

-We had been working around the clock for several weeks, painting, repairing, fixing, etc., to get the house ready to present.
+We had been pushing  hard for weeks, painting, repairing, fixing, etc., to get the house ready to present.
 As the big Sunday approached, I remember thinking,

 ><b>“It is not humanly possible to get all of this done in time.”</b>